The Original Austin Healey Parts Specialist

 • Check the chassis and main structure carefully, not just the paint finish.

-• Review panel fit, door gaps and signs of older repair work.
+• Review panel alignment, door gaps and signs of earlier repair work.

-• Look for evidence behind any restoration claims, especially photographs and invoices.
+• Look for evidence behind restoration claims, particularly photographs and invoices.

 Mechanical condition

-• Check cooling, charging and ignition changes carefully, especially where upgrades are listed.
+• Check cooling, charging and ignition changes carefully where modifications are present.

 • Ask whether gearbox and overdrive operation can be demonstrated.

-• Inspect the braking system, steering, suspension, tyres and wire wheels for condition and setup.
+• Inspect the braking system, steering, suspension, tyres and wire wheels for condition and correct operation.

 History and paperwork